 OSHA recommends a combination of engineering controls, protective equipment and safe work practices as necessary elements to minimize hazards associated with trenches and excavated areas.
 Its standards require that trenches and protective systems be inspected daily and as conditions change by a competent person before work begins.

 As cave-ins and collapses are one of the greatest risks to workers lives, OSHA details three specific preventative safety measures on this front: slope or bench trench walls, shore trench walls with support, or shield trench walls with trench boxes.

 The U.S. Department of Labor has a video recommended through OSHA as a compliance resource for those who work around trenches and excavated areas.
 The public service announcement addresses ‘5 Things You Should Know to Stay Safe in a Trench’ including:

 - Keeping materials away from the edge of the trench

 - Only entering trenches that have been inspected

-A tried and true method to support the use of engineering controls, protective equipment and safe work practices is to install safety signs.
-In this way, signage plays an important role in minimizing risk, ensuring that those entering and working near the area are aware of potential dangers and are taking the precautions necessary to stay safe.
+Along with engineering and administrative controls, signage plays an important role in minimizing risk, ensuring that those entering and working near the area are aware of potential dangers and are taking the precautions necessary to stay safe.